lsst-dm/dmtn-056/index.rst

 The ``uri`` field contains a string that can be used to local the file or other entity that contains the stored :ref:`Dataset`.
-While this may be generated differently according to different butler configurations when the file is first written, after it is written we do not expect the name to change and hence record it in the database; this reduces the need for butler implementations to be aware of past configurations in addition to their current confirguration.
+While this may be generated differently according to different configurations when the file is first written, after it is written we do not expect the name to change and hence record it in the database; this reduces the need for implementations to be aware of past configurations in addition to their current confirguration.
 For multi-file composite datasets, this field should be NULL, and another table (TBD) can be used to associate the composite with its leaf-node :ref:`Datasets